PruvoNet/squiss-ts/source/includes/_overview.md

 npm install squiss-ts
 ```

-High-volume Amazon SQS Poller and single-queue client for Node.js 6 and up with full typescript support
+High-volume Amazon SQS Poller and single-queue client for Node.js 16 and up with full typescript support
-The library is production ready and is being stress used in a full blown production environment
+The library is production ready and is being stress used in a full-blown production environment

 ## Main features